 What Happens to Your Body When You Eat Too Much Sugar

-Sugar --- from your morning cup of Joe to your sweet evening dessert, this ingredient seems to be everywhere.
+Sugar — from your morning cup of Joe to your sweet evening dessert — is the ingredient that seems to be everywhere.

-It is well-publicized that Americans are eating and drinking way too much sugar.
+And Americans are eating and drinking way too much of it.
 In fact, according to the Centers for Disease Control and Prevention, American adults and children over 2 years of age are averaging about 17 teaspoons per day of added sugars.1

 Consuming too much sugar can lead to a variety of health conditions including obesity, cardiovascular disease, type 2 diabetes, and tooth decay.

 The Dietary Guidelines for Americans recommend limiting the intake of added sugars to less than 10% of total daily calories.
-For example, if following a 2000 calorie diet, that equals 200 calories or 12 teaspoons of added sugars per day.2
+So if you're following a 2000-calorie diet, that equals 200 calories or 12 teaspoons of added sugars per day.2

-To put that into context, one can of regular soda contains a whopping 10 tablespoons of sugar - close to the entire daily allotment.
+To put that into context, one can of regular soda contains a whopping 10 tablespoons of sugar — close to your entire daily allotment.

-The four most common forms of sugar include glucose, fructose (fruit sugar), sucrose (table sugar), and lactose (dairy sugar).
+The four most common forms of sugar include:

 Some sugars are naturally occurring in foods, while others are added to foods to make them taste sweeter.

-Apples, for example, contain natural sugars -- hence the natural sweetness.
-Cookies, on the other hand, have a lot of added sugar included in the recipe to make it taste as good as it does.
+Apples, for example, contain natural sugars — hence the natural sweetness.
+Cookies, on the other hand, have a lot of added sugar included in the recipe to make them taste as delicious as they do.

 Naturally Occurring Sugar

-Sugars that are naturally part of food are considered—you guessed it, naturally occurring.
-For example, the sugar in fruits is natural—all fresh, frozen, dried, and canned as well as 100% fruit juices contain natural sugar.
+Sugars that are naturally part of food are—you guessed it—naturally occurring.
+For example, the sugar in fruits is natural.
+All fresh, frozen, dried, and canned as well as 100% fruit juices contain natural sugar.
 As well as those found in dairy products like milk and yogurt, and some starchy vegetables like potatoes and corn.

-Naturally occurring sugars are typically not as big of a health concern as added sugars are.
+Naturally occurring sugars are typically not as big of a health concern as added sugars.

-Added sugars are those that have been added to a food or beverage and are not inherently found in the food.
+Added sugars are those added to a food or beverage and are not inherently found in the food.
 When reading a food label keep an eye open for the basic types of sugar ending in –“ose” as well as syrups—corn, malt, and high-fructose.
 Many ingredient labels will have multiple types of sugar added.
-While you would suspect to find added sugars in products like cookies, cake, and ice cream—they also sneak into many other less obvious products like bread, crackers, pasta sauce, and salad dressing.
+While you would suspect to find added sugars in products like cookies, cake, and ice cream they also sneak into many other less obvious products like bread, crackers, pasta sauce, and salad dressing.

 When reading a food label, there will be the total amount of sugar per serving in grams, as well as added sugars—this helps identify those sugars not naturally found in the food.
-A good example of how this can be confusing is dairy products—there will be naturally occurring sugar in the form of lactose.
-If it is a flavored dairy product, there may also be added sugars.
+A good example of how this can be confusing is dairy products.
+There will be naturally occurring sugar in the form of lactose.
+But if it's a flavored dairy product, you'll also find added sugars.